eriik1212/Pinball-Xpress/README.md

 We made a _Spring Launcher_ for de ball with a **Prismatic Joint**.
 We added upper and lower limits and enabled a motor force in order to make it look and work like a spring.
 You just have to retain _Down Arrow_ in your keyboard to prepare it for launching and lose it when you feel appropiate to let the action begin!

+To perform two functional _flippers_ we used **Revolute Joint**.
+We attached a ball and a rectangle (static ball and kinetic rectangle) in order to reproduce a realistic _flipper_ shape and movement.
+To reach a good and realistic behaviour we added rotation limits to the joint and two vectorial forces to make the flipper go up according to the player input and get to the initial position again.

+With this joint we had some tunneling issues even using a bullet type pinball ball, but we solved it easily by increasing the _world.step()_ function iterations in order to develop a bit more precise pinball.

+The last joint we made was a **Mouse Joint**.
+This joint helped us a lot on the debugging features, making able to move the balls around the map using the mouse and the left click.

 Making the combos was easy.
 The program check over _OnCollision()_ function (you will find it in _ModulePlayer.h_ and _ModulePlayer.cpp_) and look over whether the ball and the combo's elements collided or not, and if so, a _bool_ variable would be activated to "save" that collision.
 If 3 determinated _bools_ were **true**, it would activate de combo and reset all these _bools_.

 Also, we incorporated a sensor to seal the upwards path were the ball arrives to the map once it passed this path.
 That seal was made in order to avoid the ball getting back on the start launching cannon.